Report on Residents

 Table 1.
 Data Sources Available to the AAMC

-- On average, first-year residents in both Obstetrics and Gynecology and Internal Medicine/Pediatrics reported participating in the highest average number of volunteer experiences (8.9) (Table B1).
+- On average, first-year residents in the combined specialty Internal Medicine/Pediatrics reported participating in the highest average number of volunteer experiences (10.2 in 2021).
+This is an increase from the specialty’s average in 2020 (8.9) (Table B1).

-- More than half (57.1%) of the individuals who completed residency training from 2011 through 2020 are practicing in the state where they did their residency training (Table C4).
-This retention rate is slightly higher than the rate for individuals who completed residency training from 2010 to 2019 (55.5%).
+- More than half (55.2%) of the individuals who completed residency training from 2012 through 2021 are practicing in the state where they did their residency training (Table C4).
+This retention rate is lower than the rate for individuals who completed residency training from 2011 to 2020 (57.1%).

-- California has the highest physician retention rate, with 77.8% of individuals who completed residency training going on to practice in state (Table C6).
+- California continues to have the highest physician retention rate, with 77.2% of individuals who completed residency training going on to practice in state (Table C6).

 Although the changes in this report from year to year are often marginal, the Report on Residents is one of many important resources for tracking changes within the largest specialties and subspecialties.
 Those interested in exploring data for a research project may request specific data by submitting a copy of the AAMC Data Request Form.
 Additional information is available in the ACGME Data Resource Book.